Skip to main content

 Why does wastewater overflow into the Buller and Orowaiti river?

-Wastewater from Westport and Carters Beach is treated in a wastewater treatment plant using an aerobic process to treat raw wastewater before the treated wastewater is discharged into the Buller and Orowaiti River.
+Wastewater from Westport and Carters Beach is processed in a treatment plant using an aerobic process before the treated wastewater is discharged into the Buller and Orowaiti River.

 A key issue that Council is currently addressing is the mixing of wastewater and stormwater, which is an inherited historic problem in some parts of Westport.
 Before the Westport Wastewater Treatment Plant was established, wastewater and stormwater were often discharged to the same pipe.
 This is called a private cross-connection and allows stormwater to enter the wastewater network.